 Would you like more information?

-Or you can contact our friendly team at the Community Media Training Organisation by calling: 02 9318 9626 (Office Hours: Mon-Fri 9am-5pm).
+Contact our friendly team at the Community Media Training Organisation by email or calling: 02 9318 9626 (Office Hours: Mon-Fri 9am-5pm).

 Download the Course Brochure here - FORM 96a Course Handbook- CUA41220 Traineeship V1.1